cc-tweaked/Cobalt/README.md

 significantly over the years.

 ## Features
-Cobalt implements a (mostly) compliant Lua 5.1 implementation, with several interesting additional features:
+Cobalt is a (mostly) compliant implementation of Lua 5.2, with several interesting additional features:

+ - Backwards compatibility with Lua 5.1 (`getfenv`/`setfenv`, `goto` as an identifier).
- - Backports much of the Lua 5.2-5.4 standard library.
+ - Backports much of the Lua 5.3 and 5.4 standard library.
  - Allows yielding _anywhere_ within a Lua program, including debug hooks and inside any native function.
  - Support for interrupting and resuming the VM at arbitrary points.